Patrick Coote: Rugby

 Coote's rugby career was cut short by a bad injury on 18 November 1933 whilst playing for Leicester in a game against Swansea at their St Helen's ground.
 Coote damaged his neck in a tackle during the game but carried on, scoring a penalty in an 8-6 defeat; later, on the train home he collapsed and had to be taken to an RAF hospital.
 He stayed for 3 months before he could be discharged and never played rugby again.

 Royal Air Force

 Coote joined the Royal Air Force as a flight cadet and passed through RAF Cranwell on 26 July 1930 becoming a Pilot Officer.
 Coote competed for the "Sword of Honour" award at the end of his two-year course, and beat Douglas Bader, his nearest rival.
 Coote went on to become the Wing Commander of Western Wing, British Air Forces Greece.

 Death

 Coote died while flying as an observer in a No. 211 Squadron Bristol Blenheim; there are conflicting reports of the date as some sources say 13 April 1941 whilst others give it as 19 April 1941.
+The aircraft in which he was flying, was likely shot down by Unteroffizier Fritz Gromotka.
 He is buried at the Phalron War Cemetery in Greece along with the rest of the crew.